trpc/trpc/www/docs/server/procedures.md

 ## Reusable "Base Procedures" {#reusable-base-procedures}

-You can create reusable base procedures, which can be consumed by numerous procedures in your application.
-This is a key pattern for code and behaviour re-use in tRPC and every application is likely to need it.
+As a general pattern we recommend you rename and export `t.procedure` as `publicProcedure`, which then makes room for you to create other named procedures for specific use cases and export those too.
+This pattern is called "base procedures" and is a key pattern for code and behaviour re-use in tRPC; every application is likely to need it.

 The below example takes a user input and [authorizes](https://en.wikipedia.org/wiki/Authorization) them like protective towns-people.
 This is obviously a contrived example for simplicity, and not an appropriate way to securely authorize an application user, so in practice you may want to use some combination of [Headers](/docs/client/headers), [Context](context), [Middleware](middlewares), and [Metadata](metadata), to [authenticate](https://en.wikipedia.org/wiki/Authentication) and authorize your users.